 Shih Tzu’s are more allergic to some foods or some ingredients.
 If they experience symptoms, such as rashes, excessive shedding, scratching, and itching, it could mean they are allergic to something.

 This is a common health condition that affects a fair number of Shih Tzu’s, which causes them to eat their feces.
 It’s considered to show a nutrient deficiency.
 This might mean that they are not getting the right amount of calories to survive.

-There are a few ingredients that should be present in order for the product to be considered as ‘high-quality’.
-On the other hand, there are also ingredients that should be avoided.
+There are a few ingredients that should be present for the product to be considered as ‘high-quality’.
+On the other hand, some ingredients should be avoided.
 Keep on reading to find out, which ones are great and which ones are bad for your Shih Tzu.

 The first one should be protein.
 Within this, you should ensure that it is whole meat rather than by-products, such as brains, fetuses, backs, feet, kidneys, and stomach; Nor should it be a meal, such as bones, tissues, and dried and rendered meat.
 Though these are generally fine for dogs to consume, they do tend to be more processed.